The price for gynecomastia surgery starts at $8,999 and up, depending upon the size of the breast tissue.

-Although risks can be associated with any procedure, Dr. Bray and Dr. Mulholland have been performing gynecomastia surgery at SpaMedica for many years.
+Although risks can be associated with any procedure, Dr. Mulholland has been performing gynecomastia surgery at SpaMedica for many years.
 After so many procedures, the risk of a significant complication is extremely low.
 Although most of these risks listed below have not been seen, the following have been reported:

 Loose Chest Skin

 Some men experience loose chest skin after undergoing gynecomastia surgery.
-Dr. Bray and Dr. Mulholland minimize this risk by using energy-assisted devices, like BodyTite that retract the skin and soft tissue while removing glandular and fatty tissue.
+Dr. Mulholland minimizes this risk by using energy-assisted devices, like BodyTite that retract the skin and soft tissue while removing glandular and fatty tissue.

 Some men experience breast asymmetry after undergoing gynecomastia surgery.
-Choosing a skilled cosmetic surgeon like Dr. Bray and Dr. Mulholland greatly reduces this risk.
+Choosing a skilled cosmetic surgeon like Dr. Mulholland greatly reduces this risk.

 Changes in Nipple Sensation

 Changes in nipple sensation are possible when undergoing surgical excision.
-Often, the changes are temporary and normal sensation returns after the surgical site heals.
+Often, the changes are temporary, and normal sensation returns after the surgical site heal.
 However, these changes can be permanent.

-Both Dr. Bray and Dr. Mulholland strategically place the incisions to reduce the appearance of scarring when performing gynecomastia surgery.
+Dr. Mulholland strategically places the incisions to reduce the appearance of scarring when performing gynecomastia surgery.

 As one of Canada’s most renowned cosmetic surgeons and over 2 decades of experience, Dr. Mulholland is a top choice for men who need gynecomastia surgery.
-Dr Mulholland along with his dedicated staff give particular care and attention to the preoperative and postoperative needs of every patient.
-Dr. Bray spent years at the Toronto General Hospital performing reconstruction of chest wall deformities.
-Over the past 5 years at SpaMedica, he has become Canada’s foremost gynecomastia surgeon.
+Dr. Mulholland along with his dedicated staff give particular care and attention to the preoperative and postoperative needs of every patient.

 SpaMedica provides surgical excisions and liposuction for male breast contouring.
 Some patients undergo a single procedure, while others achieve the best results by getting surgical excision and liposuction.